-Service level agreements in the Global Scan panel indicate whether performance targets are being met.
+Service level agreements on the SLAs dashboard indicate whether performance targets are being met.
 Although the main summary displays the status of the SLA definition as a whole, you can also expand the view to verify how well component service level objectives (SLOs) are meeting targets.
 (SLOs are made up of monitored services that, as a group, are used to measure a specific performance goal.)